oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 This lab assumes you have completed the following labs:
 * Login to Oracle Cloud
-* Create Autonomous Database shared infrastructure [Setup Autonomous Database Instance](../Lab1-adb/adb.md)
+* Create Oracle Autonomous Database, shared infrastructure [Setup Autonomous Database Instance](../Lab1-adb/adb.md)
 * Install Python 3, if not already available.
 It can be obtained from your operating system package library or from [python.org](https://python.org).
 On Windows, use Python 3.7 or later.
 On macOS, use Python 3.8 or later.
 On Linux, use Python 3.6 or later.

 ## Task 1: Install Python 3